voxpelli/node-promised-retry/README.md

 ## Options

 * **try** - the function that will make up the attempt.
-Should return a Promise that's fulfilled or rejected depending on ehwther the attempt is a success or failure.
+Should return a Promise that's fulfilled or rejected depending on whether the attempt is a success or failure.
 * **success** - a function that's run on an successful attempt.
 Will be sent the result of the attempt and can return a modified result or a Promise.
 * **end** - a function that will be run on the closing of the retry script.
 Useful for when needing to fix a graceful shutdown of eg. a database.
 Can return a Promise if it needs to do something that the shutdown needs to wait for.
 * **name** – the name of the Retry attempt.
 Used in eg debugging.